camunda/camunda-docs/docs/product-manuals/tasklist/deployment/authentication.md

 ---
 id: authentication
 title: Authentication
+description: "Let's take a closer look at the authentication methods of Tasklist."
 ---

-Let's take a closer look at the authentication methods of Tasklist.

 Tasklist provides two ways for authentication: